-Hotel and safari lodge companies have been forced into new cleaning initiatives—since the world was halted in March 2020—as a way to regain the confidence of leisure traveling in the wake of the coronavirus pandemic.
-But just like we understand the human experience, some guests at safari hotels in Uganda may not find their hotel room’s disinfection to standards of their expectation.
+Hotel and safari lodge companies have been forced into new cleaning initiatives—since the world travel halted in March 2020—as a way to regain the confidence of leisure traveling in the wake of the coronavirus pandemic.
+But just like we understand the human experience, some guests at safari lodges in Uganda may not find their hotel room’s disinfection to standards of their expectation.

-Safari lodges ought to leave a note or chart in the room showing which places and when they last disinfected the hotel room, according to national standard operating procedures.
+According to national standard operating procedures, Safari lodges ought to leave a note or chart in the room showing which places and when they last disinfected the hotel room.
 Nevertheless, don’t spend the night with the last guest’s germs.
-As soon as you walk into your safari lodge room, it would be best if you disinfected these germy areas.
+As soon as you walk into your safari lodge room, it would be best to disinfect the germy areas.

-Don’t know how to disinfect your safari hotel room?
-We got that covered.
+Don’t know how to disinfect your safari room?
+We got you covered.
 Here’s what you should look out for: